WinVector/replyr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 `replyr` is going into maintenance mode.
-It has been hard to track shifting `dplyr`/`dbplyr`/`rlang` APIs and data structures post `dplyr` `0.5`.
+It has been hard (and pointless) to track shifting `dplyr`/`dbplyr`/`rlang` APIs and data structures post `dplyr` `0.5`.
 Most of what it does is now done better in one of our newer non-monolithic packages:

 -   Programming and meta-programming tools: [`wrapr`](https://CRAN.R-project.org/package=wrapr).
 -   Big data data manipulation: [`rquery`](https://CRAN.R-project.org/package=rquery) and [`cdata`](https://CRAN.R-project.org/package=cdata).